 If your online store design has mandatory registration, get ready for low conversion rates.

 To safely collect user data, explain the benefits of registration and automatically register customers after the first purchase.
-Email the newly registered customers their passwords and offer to change them.
+Then, email the newly registered customers their passwords and offer to change them.

 Losing customers is always easier than collecting their contact details.
 Don’t forget about regular website usability analysis and detect anything that confuses or upsets users.
 Don’t be too pushy.
-And, finally, don’t send spam and useless ads.
+And finally, doesn’t send spam and useless ads.
 Promised bonuses?
 Great!
 Start with the information about the bonuses and only then process with some ads.
 That’s the only way it works and improves conversion.

-Smooth navigation and positive user experience are a secret weapon of websites with low bounce rates.
+Smooth navigation and positive user experience are the secret weapons of websites with low bounce rates.
 Navigation bottlenecks, contrarily, prevent users from finding what they want and harm conversion.
 Find out more about common website navigation issues and eliminate them to reduce your bounce rate.